kottans/frontend/test07.md

 [Offline Web Applications](https://www.udacity.com/course/offline-web-applications--ud899)

-If you honestly finished all the previous steps than go ahead and share it with others - send a message in gitter channel with the link to you repo and "@/all" tag and the words "Offline Web Applications - finished".
+If you honestly finished all the previous steps than go ahead and share it with others - send a message in gitter channel with the link to your repo and "@/all" tag and the words "Offline Web Applications - finished".

 Some extra materials: